-On 29 June 2023, the General Meeting of Shareholders of Toya S.A. approved the financial statements of TOYA S.A. for 2022 and decided to transfer the profit for 2022 in the amount of PLN 46,068 thousand to supplementary capital.
+On 26 June 2024, the General Meeting of Shareholders of Toya S.A. approved the financial statements of TOYA S.A. and consolidated financial statements of TOYA S.A.
+Capital Group for 2023 and decided to transfer the profit of TOYA S.A. for 2023 in the amount of PLN 52 895 thousand to supplementary capital.

-In line with the provisions of the Commercial Companies Code, retained earnings are used to create statutory reserve funds, to which at least 8% of the profit generated in a given financial year is transferred until the statutory reserve funds reach at least one-third of the share capital, i.e. in the case of the Parent Company - PLN 2,501 thousand as at 31 December 2023.
+In line with the provisions of the Commercial Companies Code, retained earnings are used to create statutory reserve funds, to which at least 8% of the profit generated in a given financial year is transferred until the statutory reserve funds reach at least one-third of the share capital, i.e. in the case of the Parent Company - PLN 2 501 thousand as at 31 December 2024.
 These statutory reserve funds are exempt from distribution among shareholders and may only be used to cover losses.
-As at 31 December 2023 and 31 December 2022, the supplementary capital was created in the required amount.
+As at 31 December 2024 and 31 December 2023, the supplementary capital was created in the required amount.

-The retained earnings as at 31 December 2023 represent result for the current year, supplementary capital created from the Parent Company's profits from previous years, accumulated profits of other companies from previous years and the result on the buyout of the minority shareholder in the amount of PLN 6,270 thousand.
+The retained earnings as at 31 December 2024 represent result for the current year, supplementary capital created from the Parent Company's profits from previous years, accumulated profits of other companies from previous years and the result on the buyout of the minority shareholder in the amount of PLN (6 270) thousand.

-In 2023 and 2022, the Parent Company did not pay any dividend.
+In 2024 and 2023, the Parent Company did not pay any dividend.

-The Company's Management Board did not present a proposal for the division of the financial result for 2023.
+The Company's Management Board did not present a proposal for the division of the financial result for 2024.